Skip to content →

 Big Sur!
 O Big Sur!
 What can one write other than an ode to this special place in time and space?

 The rolling, round hilltops of the Santa Lucia Mountains floating on pillows of mist.
 Zen-like, gnarled branches of the conifer and the sugar pine, and tall, yellow beach grass trembling in the breeze.
-The fog wreathing ghostly fingers over the greens and browns of this land like wistful notes from Ben Keith’s pedal steel guitar.
+The fog wreathing ghostly fingers over the greens and browns of this land like wistful notes from a pedal steel guitar.

 Land, that drops down dramatically into the vastness of the Pacific Ocean.
 Hardly ever a cargo ship or sailboat cuts through the churning, ice-cold waters below.
 You could draw a straight line to Japan, with nothing in between but blue expanse.
 “Big Sur, one of the most stunning meetings of land and sea”, wrote the New York Times.
 “Still the finest place on the planet to sit naked in the sun and read the New York Times”, wrote Gonzo journalist and literary icon Hunter S. Thompson, who worked as a caretaker in a hot spring resort (the future location of the Esalen Institute) in 1961.